 E-1665 SPINY SAND STAR, Luidia alternata

 The Spiny Sand Star’s body is covered in small spines.
 This species is predatory toward other species of sea stars.
 Excellent for studying predator prey relationships and the roles of chemical signals between predator and prey.
-10-14cm
+Size: 10-14cm

 E-1670 GRAY SAND STAR, Luidia clathrata